 "Excellent Show.
 Sharp and witty comedy from a rising star" FringeReview

 "If you get a chance to see this and miss it then you are a fool!" ★★★★★ Faversham Radio

-Harun was developing his third show, WHY I DON’T TALK TO PEOPLE ABOUT TERRORISM, which debuted at Leicester Comedy Festival in February 2020 and closed in the Much Laughter Comedy Hub in Rochester, on 8 March.
-It may be revived for the Edinburgh Fringe in 2021, but for now he's working on a new show more in keeping with these times (terrorism jokes are sooo pre-pandemic).
+Harun was developing his third show, WHY I DON’T TALK TO PEOPLE ABOUT TERRORISM, which debuted at Leicester Comedy Festival in February 2020 and closed in the Much Laughter Comedy Hub in Rochester, in March 2020.
+It was revived for a successful run at the Brighton Fringe in 2021.
+He's also working on a new show more in keeping with these times (terrorism jokes are sooo pre-pandemic).